ChrisTitusTech/zsh/README.md

 #### Modifying `/etc/passwd`
   * Find line containing your username
   * Put your username instead of `user`

 From: `user:x:1000:1000::/home/user:/bin/bash`
 To:   `user:x:1000:1000::/home/user:/bin/zsh`

 ## What I used
-My config is based on Chris Titus's config, `powerlevel10k` theme - old config `pure`
+My config is based on Chris Titus's config, `powerlevel10k` theme and `pure`